 A more common strategy is to write contracts with the proxy-pattern, with the most favorable version being the delegatecall-proxy pattern.
 Here, one smart contract is split into two different contracts, one for the code and one for data storage: i) an immutable proxy contract, which holds all funds and all internal state but does not implement any business logic; ii) a logic contract, which is completely stateless and implements all the actual business logic, i.e., this contract contains the actual code that governs the actions of the contract.
 The proxy contract is the entry point of all user transactions.
 It has immutable code, and its address remains constant over the lifetime of the contract.
 The logic contract implements the rules that govern the behavior of the smart contract.
 The proxy contract forwards all function calls to the registered logic contract using the DELEGATECALL instruction.
 This instruction gives the logic contract access to all internal state and funds stored in the proxy contract.
-To upgrade the contract, a new logic contract is deployed, and its address is updated in the proxy contract.
-The proxy contract then forwards all future transactions to the patched logic contract.
+To upgrade the contract.
+The proxy contract is deployed, and its address is updated in the proxy contract.
 As a result, deploying upgraded contracts does not require any data migration, as all data is stored in the immutable proxy contract.
 Moreover, the upgrading process is also transparent to users, as the contract address remains the same.
 Although existing blockchain platforms do not provide mechanisms to upgrade smart contracts, the usage of this proxy pattern allows EVMPATCH to quickly upgrade a contract with negligible costs (in terms of gas consumption).